 – Deposit in a Secure Ballot Drop Box no later than 8pm on Election Day.
 Drop box locations can be found at www.bergencountyvotes.com.

-– Deliver your Vote by Mail ballot in person to the Board of Elections located at 1 Bergen County Plaza – Room 310 by 8pm on Primary Election Day.
+– Deliver your Vote by Mail ballot in person to the Board of Elections located at 1 Bergen County Plaza – Room 310 by 8pm on Election Day.

 3. Vote at any In-Person Early Voting Location.